 Lose 15 Pounds This Month With This Groundbreaking Diet

-Recently, I had a conversation with clients brainstorming a couple of segments.
+Recently, I led a client brainstorming session for a couple of segments.
 Here are two phone topics they started with:

+Adding energy is more than hyperbole or exaggeration.
+It’s the difference between ordinary content and memorable moments.
 Research shows most radio shows are generally liked but few are loved.
-Programmers scan the results and breathe a sigh of relief when respondents are asked “Did you like what you heard” and listeners say, “Yes”.
-That’s positive, of course.
+Programmers scan the results and breathe a sigh of relief when respondents say “yes” to “Did you like what you heard?”
 But there’s a better measure of success.

 Add energy to language.
-Don’t turn it down.
 Turn it up!